The Devil's Three Golden Hairs

 Synopsis

-When the king hands Jacob his death sentence in a sealed letter, Jacob luckily falls into the hands of friendly robbers, who summarily alter the letter.
-The next day, he is envisioning himself as the princess's bridegroom, but this joyful moment doesn't last long.
-The duped king now hopes to get rid of Jacob for good and sends him to get three golden hairs from the Devil.
-On the way, Jacob promises the king's exploited subjects to ask the devil how they can escape their misery.
+Poor Jacob is plagued by misfortune and mocked for his timidity.
+As if that weren’t enough, the King also has it in for him.
+He sends Jacob to the castle with a letter, and it is only though his chance encounter with robbers that he lives to endure another day.
+The next day, he is envisioning himself as the Princess's bridegroom, but this joyful moment doesn't last long.
+The duped King now hopes to get rid of Jacob for good and sends him to get three golden hairs from the Devil.
+On the way, Jacob promises the King's exploited subjects to ask the Devil how they can escape their misery.
+But how will he outwit the crafty Devil on his own turf?

 Press comments